makkus/freckles/src/freckles/doc/security.md

 Related to the above, by default *freckles* does not allow any outside *frecklets* to be run, it does not even allow you to change the configuration to allow them, unless you [unlock the configuration](/configuration/contexts) first.

 After that, you can add repositories to the 'allow_remote_whitelist', or set the 'allow_remote' configuration value to 'true'.
 Again, this is your own decision, and you should make an informed one.
-If you host your own repositories of *frecklets*, please include a Readme pointing out those issues, and maybe put a link to here in it.
+If you host your own repositories of *frecklets* for others to use, please include a Readme pointing out those issues, and maybe put a link to this page in it.

 </div>
 </div>